VoxeLibre/VoxeLibre/mods/HELP/doc/doc/API.md

-This function can be called at any time, but it recommended to only call this function once for the entire server session and to only call it from subgame mods, to avoid contradictions.
+This function can be called at any time, but it recommended to only call this function once for the entire server session and to only call it from game mods, to avoid contradictions.
 If this function is called a second time by any mod, a warning is written into the log.

 #### Parameters